How To Write Tests

 Capybara selectors

-tried has_css with id: unfamiliar (we could introduce it)
+has_csswith id: unfamiliar (we could introduce it)tried attribute selector, e.g.

-settled on expect(page).to have_css(".occurrences", text: 2) for now since it is very familiar to them, but it feels like class is something that is used for too many other things.
+expect(page).to have_css(".occurrences", text: 2)for now since it is very familiar to them, but it feels like class is something that is used for too many other things.

 Perhaps teaching id, label, for, and styling with # earlier so that we can select with it might be worthwhile.